 Note that you probably want folder names to be more specific and you want a group for each folder rather than user benoit.
 Also don’t keep the permissions script on C:\.

 Such a scheduled task will keep tasks in specific folders accessible to specific groups.
-You can scheduled the task to run daily our hourly and/or make it available to all users to run when they need to fix permissions on their scheduled tasks.
+You can schedule the task to run daily our hourly and/or make it available to all users to run when they need to fix permissions on their scheduled tasks.

 Annex: How to create a scheduled task using PowerShell